| return to the project page

 Eagle Scout Leadership Service Project Planning Guide

-Attention Life Scouts - If you are beginning the planning for your Eagle Scout Service Project, you NEED to read this guide.
+Attention Life Scouts - If you are beginning the planning for your Eagle Scout Leadership Service Project, this guide is for you.
 Other web sites may give you project ideas, but this guide tells you HOW TO PLAN the project, write up the proposal, carry out the work, and prepare the final report.
-READ ON.
+Read on.

 Troop 389 - Arlington, Texas